lasdf1234/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Quick-Start.md

 ##Initiate JingdongStorageService

-Before sending any a HTTP request to the cloud storage, a JingdongStorageService instance must be created first:
+Before sending any a HTTP request to the object storage service, a JingdongStorageService instance must be created first:
 ```
 //访问京东云的accessKey
 String accessKey = "<yourAccessKeyId>";